When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 If you were to ask me to design an electric scooter for commuting, it would have all the features included in the iEnyrid M4 Pro – decent battery range, powerful motor, clear display, comfortable riding position and good lights.
 Considering the price, it has all the ‘bells and whistles’ and would be the perfect option for those with a daily round commute of around 20 miles.
 As mentioned above, my test route was on a very muddy surface, and the mudguards did an excellent job of keeping the muck off my clothes.
 The iEnyrid has an IP54 waterproof rating, making it fine to ride in the rain, but it shouldn’t be ridden through deep puddles.

 If you’re looking for an electric scooter for the daily commute, or maybe you’re just after a quick and easy way to get around.
 The iEnyrid M4 Pro S+ is definitely worth considering.
+If you’re thinking of buying your first e-scooter, check out our electric scooter buyer’s guide for beginners.

 Available from Geekbuying.com (UK / US / EU Stock) Use Discount Code: NNNIENM4P